What is AdWords Express?

 Google was pretty shrewd to create AdWords Express which provides an on-ramp to Google advertising that has a much shallower learning curve than launching into a full-blown Google AdWords account!
 At first glance, it all sounds fine and dandy.
 Who doesn’t love a simpler option?
 The fact is – AdWords Express probably is giving thousands of businesses access to Google search that didn’t have it before, and many of them are growing because of it.
 But at what cost?
 And could they be doing even better?
 Or worse – is it hurting more people than it is helping?

-Check out my video above to see how simple and time-efficient it is to setup Adwords Express.
-You’ll also see some of the features of a full-blown Adwords account that you’re missing out on by using Adwords Express.
+Check out my video above to see how simple and time-efficient it is to setup AdWords Express.
+(You’ll also see some of the features of a full AdWords account that you’re missing out on by using AdWords Express.)

 - You actually can create an ad campaign in 10 minutes!

 - Little or no ongoing management time needed

 - You can advertise without a website by directing people to your Google My Business page

 - No ability to organize account into campaigns and ad groups